reaptor/Feliz.Shadcn/README.md

 Fable/Feliz types for the Shadcn UI component library.

-Read [the Shadcn documentation](https://ui.shadcn.com) for more information.
+Read [the documentation](https://reaptor.github.io/Feliz.Shadcn/) for more information.

 ## TL;DR